RTSNet: Learning to Smooth in Partially Known State-Space Models (Preprint): Abstract

 \section{Abstract}

-The smoothing task is the core of many \acl{sp} applications.
-It deals with the recovery of a sequence of hidden state variables from a sequence of noisy observations in a one-shot manner.
-In this work we propose \acl{rn}, a highly efficient \acl{mb} and \acl{dd} smoothing algorithm. \acl{rn} integrates dedicated trainable models into the flow of the classical \ac{rts} smoother, and is able to outperform it when operating under model mismatch and non-linearities while retaining its efficiency and interpretability.
-Our numerical study demonstrates that although \acl{rn} is based on more compact \acl{nn}s, which leads to faster training and inference times, it outperforms the \acl{soa} \acl{dd} smoother in a \acl{nl} use case.
+The smoothing task is core to many signal-processing applications.
+A widely popular smoother is the \ac{rts} algorithm, which achieves minimal mean-squared error recovery with low complexity for \acl{lg} \ac{ss} models, yet is limited in systems that are only partially known, as well as \acl{nl} and non-Gaussian.
+In this work, we propose \acl{rn}, a highly efficient \acl{mb} and \acl{dd} smoothing algorithm suitable for partially known \ac{ss} models. \acl{rn} integrates dedicated trainable models into the flow of the classical \ac{rts} smoother, while iteratively refining its sequence estimate via deep unfolding methodology.
+As a result, \acl{rn} learns from data to reliably smooth when operating under model mismatch and nonlinearities while retaining the efficiency and interpretability of the traditional \ac{rts} smoothing algorithm.
+Our empirical study demonstrates that \acl{rn} overcomes nonlinearities and model mismatch, outperforming classic smoothers operating with both mismatched and accurate domain knowledge.
+Moreover, while \acl{rn} is based on compact \aclp{nn}, which leads to faster training and inference times, it demonstrates improved performance over previously proposed deep smoothers in \acl{nl} settings.

 \acresetall